ml-explore/mlx-data/CONTRIBUTING.md

 ## License

-By contributing to MLX, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to MLX data, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.